dbulashev/dasha/doc/en/configuration.md

 ### Log insights

-`GET /api/logs/insights` reads one window of the logs through the same source: it counts events by category and summarizes the `auto_explain` plans, grouped by query and plan shape.
-It shares the timeout and the rate limits of `log_search`; the global `log_insights` block bounds one read:
+`GET /api/logs/insights` reads a cluster's logs for the selected interval and returns two summaries: event counts by category (locks, checkpoints, autovacuum, errors and more) and the `auto_explain` plans, grouped by query and plan shape.
+The logs come from the same source as the log search, with the same `timeout_seconds` and `rate_limit`.
+The global `log_insights` block limits a single request:

 ```yaml
 log_insights: